Ben-Guaragno/DigitalPhotoFrame/README.md

 # Digital Photo Frame
 This project is intended to create a digital photo frame on a Raspberry Pi.
 This personal project includes other automation, notably syncing with a google drive account with Rclone for photos and automatically turning the display on and off at specified times.

+## Requirements

+1. At least Java 11
+1. At least JavaFX 11

 ## Setup Instructions

 1. Download the photoframeJFX.zip from the latest release.